fpbackup/ane-mobile-app-billing/README.md

 First Add the native extension to your project:

-Add mobile-billing-ane/target/mobile-billing.ane as a dependency Edit your project's application descriptor and add the following under the `<extensions>` node:
+Add `mobile-billing-ane/target/mobile-billing.ane` as a dependency to your app.
+In your project's application descriptor add the following under the `<extensions>` node:

     <extensionID>com.funkypanda.mobile-billing</extensionID>